 5. Initial home training steps

 Having taken up the new habit above, your dog will now be ready to get used to its new environment.
 At this point, it’s important to introduce him to your leadership so that the dog can adjust comfortably.
 Introduce him to his new home When they come home, take your dog for a walk around the house.
 This allows them to smell identical to their new home.
 Choose a place for your dog to urinate outside of the home so that they also associate the area for urinating.
 Okay, maybe it will take some time for him to get used to it, so be patient, paw friends.
-Reward your dog when he completes the desired action with praise or affection.
 Remember that they have a lot to learn, so rewarding them early will allow them to learn good qualities for the future.